mshahriarinia/stanford_tf_for_dl_research/13_02_chatbot/README.md

 ##########################################

 # Setup
-- Create a data folder and download Cornell Movie-Dialogs Corpus https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html
+Create a data folder
+Download Cornell Movie-Dialogs Corpus https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html Unzip
-- Unzip
-- $ python data.py     # This will pre-process the Cornell dataset
+$ python data.py     # This will pre-process the Cornell dataset
-- $ python chatbot.py --mode [train/chat] <br>
+$ python chatbot.py --mode [train/chat] <br>
+  - mode:
+   - train: trains the model.
-  - If mode is train, then you train the chatbot.
-By default, the model will restore the previously trained weights (if there is any) and continue training up on that.
+    - By default, the model will restore the previously trained weights (if there is any) and continue training up on that.
     - To start training from scratch, delete all the checkpoints in the checkpoints folder.
-    - If the mode is chat, you'll go into the interaction mode with the bot.
+   - chat: Interaction mode with the bot.

-By default, all the conversations you have with the chatbot will be written into the file output_convo.txt in the processed folder.
+All the conversations you have with the chatbot will be written into the file output_convo.txt in the processed folder.

+############################################

+# Data
+- 220,579 conversational exchanges between 10,292 pairs of movie characters
+- 9,035 characters from 617 movies
+- 304,713 utterances
+- In all files the field separator is " +++$+++ "

+## File:
+- Movies (movie_titles_metadata.txt)
+	- Fields:
+		- movieID
+		- movie title
+		- year
+	   	- IMDB rating
+		- num of IMDB votes
+ 		- genres ['genre1','genre2',É,'genreN']

+- Characters (movie_characters_metadata.txt)
+	- Fields:
+		- characterID
+		- character name
+		- movieID
+		- movie title
+		- gender ("?" for unlabeled cases)
+		- position in credits ("?" for unlabeled cases)

+- Utterances (movie_lines.txt)
+	- Fields:
+		- lineID
+		- characterID (who uttered this phrase)
+		- movieID
+		- character name
+		- text of the utterance

+- Conversations
+    - movie_conversations.txt
+	- fields
+		- characterID of the first character in the conversation
+		- characterID of the second character in the conversation
+		- movieID
+		- list of conversation utterances in chronological order to be matched with movie_lines.txt to reconstruct the actual content